It’s time to move over, kale. Rocket rocks!

 What does rocket grow well with?

-This plant isn’t such a picky lettuce when it comes to choosing its company.
+Rocket isn’t a picky lettuce when it comes to choosing its company.
 It can grow well with other lettuces, herbs, and leafy greens in your garden.
-You’ll find it hard not to dote on it, though.
-With their quill-like almost scalloped look, rocket leaves are an attention-grabber whether you plant them in your garden or use them as garnish in your salads.
+Mix and match your greens for a colourful salad you will surely enjoy.